Alexander Goudie

 Alexander Goudie (11 November 1933 – 9 March 2004) was a Scottish figurative painter.

 Education and Training

 Alexander Goudie was born in the Renfrewshire town of Paisley, Scotland, in 1933.

 He studied at the Glasgow School of Art under William Armour, David Donaldson, and Benno Schotz.
 There he was awarded the Somerville Shanks Prize for Composition.

 For many years he was a tutor at the school, before dedicating himself to his own studio work.

 Career

 The portraitist

-As a portraitist his sitters included Her Majesty Queen Elizabeth II, Lord Chancellor Lord Mackay of Clashfern, the comedian and actor Billy Connolly, as well as a host of other figures drawn from the worlds of politics, commerce, and entertainment.
+As a portraitist his sitters included Her Majesty Queen Elizabeth II, Lord Chancellor Lord Mackay of Clashfern, and the comedian and actor Billy Connolly, as well as a host of other figures drawn from the worlds of politics, commerce, and entertainment.
 He was elected a member of the Glasgow Art Club in 1956 and a member of the Royal Society of Portrait Painters in 1970.

-In 1979, he was the focus of a three part BBC Television series, entitled 'Portrait'.
+In 1979, he was the focus of a three-part BBC Television series, entitled 'Portrait'.